roseengineering/rfcascade/README.md

--zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching -zl <complex>        : set the load impedance for matching
+-zs <complex>        : set the source impedance for matching -gl <complex>        : set the load gamma for matching -zl <complex>        : set the load impedance for matching -gin <complex>       : set the input gamma for matching -zin <complex>       : set the input impedance for matching -gout <complex>      : set the output gamma for matching -zout <complex>      : set the output impedance for matching
 ```

 Complex numbers can also be entered in 'polar' notation.
 Use a '/' to separate the magnitude and